OnroerendErfgoed/atramhasis/docs/source/services.rst

     List all languages known to this Atramhasis instance.

-    Please bear in mind that these are not all know IANA language tags, but a subset used in this Atramhasis instance.
+    Please bear in mind that these are not all known IANA language tags, but a subset used in this Atramhasis instance.
 This is used to populate drop down lists and such.